vjammi/datastructures/src/main/java/ds/patterns/usage/spring/readme.md

 ## Managing Spring Beans and Dependencies
-Learn how to use annotations to direct Spring to manage beans and autowire dependencies.
+Using annotations to direct Spring to manage beans and autowire dependencies.
-    @Component
+- @Component
-    @Autowired
+- @Autowired
-    @ComponentScan
+- @ComponentScan
-    @SpringBootApplication
+- @SpringBootApplication

 So far, we have created objects of RecommenderImplementation class and two classes implementing the Filter interface.
 We are binding the objects together in the constructor.
 Our code is now loosely coupled as we are passing the name of the filter to be used as a constructor argument.
 Spring automates the above process of creating objects and binding them together.
 It takes the responsibility of creating instances of classes and binding instances based on their dependencies.
 The instances or objects that Spring manages are called beans.
 To manage objects and dependencies, Spring requires information about three things: